JayantGoel001/STL/README.md

       A entity through which you can read data from container and move ahead.
 For Example - A Keyboard
     * Output Iterators:

       A entity through which you can write into the container and move ahead.
+For Example - A Printer
     * Forward Iterator:

       Iterator with functionalities of input and output iterator in single direction.For Example - Singly Linked List